Bambi, a Life in the Woods: Plot

 After this, the novel skips ahead a year, noting that Bambi, now a young adult, was cared for by Nettla and that when he got his first set of antlers he was abused and harassed by the other males.
 It is summer and Bambi is now sporting his second set of antlers.
 He is reunited with his cousin Faline.
 After he battles and defeats first Karus, then Ronno, Bambi and Faline fall in love with each other.
 They spend a great deal of time together.
 During this time, the Old Prince saves Bambi's life when he nearly runs towards a hunter imitating a doe's call.
 This teaches the young buck to be cautious about blindly rushing toward any deer's call.
 During the summer, Gobo returns to the forest, having been raised by a man who found him collapsed in the snow during the hunt where Bambi's mother was killed.
 While his mother and Marena welcome him and celebrate him as a "friend" of man, the Old Prince and Bambi pity him.
 Marena becomes his mate, but several weeks later Gobo is killed when he approaches a hunter in the meadow, falsely believing the halter he wore would keep him safe from all men.

-As Bambi continues to age, he begins spending most of his time alone, including avoiding Faline though he still loves her in a melancholic way.
-Several times he meets with the Old Prince, who teaches him about snares, shows him how to free another animal from one, and encourages him not to use trails, to avoid the traps of men.
+As Bambi continues to mature, he begins spending most of his time alone, including avoiding Faline though he still loves her in a melancholic way.
+Several times he meets with the Old Prince, who teaches him about snares, shows him how to free another animal from one, and encourages him not to use trails and avoid the men's traps.
 When Bambi is later shot by a hunter, the Prince shows him how to walk in circles to confuse the man and his dogs until the bleeding stops, then takes him to a safe place to recover.
 They remain together until Bambi is strong enough to leave the safe haven again.
 When Bambi has grown gray and is "old", the Old Prince shows him that men are not all-powerful by showing him the dead body of a man who was shot and killed by another man.
 When Bambi confirms that he now understands that "He" is not all-powerful, and that there is "Another" over all creatures, the stag tells him that he has always loved him and calls him "my son" before leaving.